The Best Time to Visit Zion National Park: Month-by-Month Guide

 Hiking The Narrows

-- Worst: Spring runoff months (often closed April/May).
+- Worst: Spring runoff months (often closed April/early May).

 - Best: March–May, September–November